 Stowe Mountain Resort has one of the largest, most varied spas I’ve ever visited in any hotel, there’s no better way to end a day full of things to do in Stowe VT in summer.
 You can literally spend days enjoying the different treatments.
 They even have some for kids.

 This is a must-do while visiting the area.
 If you’re staying at the Lodge they have a special deal for their guests.
 You can take out any of their Mercedes Benz fleet for a test drive all the way to the top, or other places.
 They have a free rental surprise.
 Plus, if you’re staying at the Resort you get 20% off the entrance to Toll Road.

 48 Hours of Activities in Stowe in the Summer

 When you first arrive in town, either staying at the Lodge or at another hotel, simply getting adjusted to the place and walking around the town or lodge is a good way to get the feel of the land.

-I recommend hiking from the first day.
+I recommend hiking from the first day, it’s one of the best things to do in stowe vt in summer.
 This way, if you want to continue on more trails (which are all free and open to the public) you can do more on the following day.